PlatformStories/gbdx-notebook/README.md

 docker build -t gbdx-notebook .
 ```

-For access to the protogen repo contact kostas.stamatiou@digitalglobe.com; fill in your github username and password next to `ENV PROTOUSER` and `ENV PROTOPASSWORD`, respectively.
+Access to the protogen repo is internal.
+Fill in your github username and password next to `ENV PROTOUSER` and `ENV PROTOPASSWORD`, respectively.
 If you don't have access to the repo, comment out the corresponding lines in the Dockerfile.

 ## Run the notebook server